 Final Recommendations for Different User Profiles

 If you're setting up a first home office, start with a two or four-drawer vertical in a neutral finish.
 Budget $150-250.
-Add a small mobile unit under your desk if you need frequent access to current projects.
+Add a rolling file cart for office mobility under your desk if you need frequent access to current projects.
+Consider pairing with compact desks for tight spaces to maximize your workspace.

 Making Your Storage System Actually Work Long-Term